 - pick one to represent each of the key people in your family, who had a relationship with the animal you have lost

-From the buttons or feathers that you have selected, we can then discuss the details of each one to determine why you feel it represents the animal or person you have chosen for it.
+From the buttons, feathers or plastic animals that you have selected, we can then discuss the details of each one to determine why you feel it represents the animal or person you have chosen for it.
 On a basic level, we generally associate certain colours with certain emotions or states, such as red being fiery or hot headed.
 Blue tends to represent peace, calmness, or sadness etc …

 However, the colours may well mean different things for you … We can also note the size of each button or feather chosen – eg. ‘I note that the one you have chosen to be your sister or brother is a different shape to the other ones you have chosen – why is this ?’

 In this way we can talk about the issue in question indirectly by abstracting it into symbols, which can be a very useful way of exploring a difficult situation.